-It has also been suggested that in the future there are likely to be fewer overfunded pension plans because of the 150 percent of current liability full funding limit enacted in the Revenue Act of 1987.
+It has also been suggested that in the future there are likely to be fewer overfunded pension plans because the full funding limit was redefined in the Revenue Act of 1987.
 Thus, it has been suggested that this approach is only temporary, and might best be viewed as a stop-gap approach until more comprehensive rules can be enacted.